bnomei/kirby3-plopfile/README.md

 Plopfile to generate various files for Kirby3 CMS using Plop.js

+## What others say

+> 🤩
+> - <K-nerd/>

+> Never have I created files for Kirby faster.
+They just plop into my project!
+Sweet.
+> - Lasi Toiper

+> Finally a Kirby CLI on **plop**eroids with a gazzilion of appending generators.
+> - p10pa

+> I don't care how it works but it does!
+> - NewToThis

 ## Commerical Usage

 This plugin is free but if you use it in a commercial project please consider to